 A study of 9,600 Americans found that those who ate plenty of legumes had lower total cholesterol.
 Legumes are rich in soluble fiber, which has been shown to help lower total cholesterol and LDL (''bad'') cholesterol levels, the study authors note.
 [Archives of Internal Medicine 2001;161: pp.2573-8].

 Bulking up the diet with legumes such as beans and peas can lower the risk of heart disease, study findings suggest.
-Men and women who ate legumes at least four times a week were found to have a 22% lower risk of coronary heart disease over 19 years than those who consumed legumes once weekly, researchers report in the November 26th issue of the Archives of Internal Medicine.
+Men and women who ate legumes at least four times a week were found to have a 22% lower risk of coronary heart disease over 19 years than those who consumed legumes once weekly, researchers reported.
 The study was based on interviews and medical exams of more than 9,600 Americans who did not have heart disease when the study began.
-[Archives of Internal Medicine 2001;161: pp.2573-8].
+[Archives of Internal Medicine 2001;161: pp.2573-8]

 Legumes contain low levels of sodium and high levels of potassium, calcium and magnesium – a combination that is associated with a reduced risk of heart disease.
 Folate, a mineral also found in abundance in legumes, is thought to reduce blood levels of homocysteine, a compound that can boost heart disease risk.